Precious Metals

 Self-Directed IRA

 A self-directed IRA is an IRA in which the account holder directly manages the IRA.
-This allows account holders to invest in a wider array of assets than they might otherwise be able to in conventional IRA accounts.
+This allows account holders to hold a wider array of assets than they might otherwise be able to in conventional IRA accounts.

 Making Sense of IRAs